I tried text-based development with Godot, a game engine well-suited for collaborative development with LLMs

 get_window().position = Vector2i(100, 100)

-# Connect ball score update signal
+# Connect the score update signal to the ball

 ball.goal_scored.connect(_on_goal_scored)